$5.5M

 Damages typically fall into the following six categories:

-- Pain and suffering - Pain and suffering are very real results of medical malpractice.
+• Pain and suffering - Pain and suffering are very real results of medical malpractice.
 Victims can receive compensation for the pain they’ve experienced.
-This includes compensation for emotional distress, such as fear, frustration, depression, anxiety, and other kinds of mental suffering that accompany the loss of mobility, isolation, loss of community, or other impairments that often result from serious injury.
+This includes compensation for emotional distress, such as fear, frustration, depression, anxiety and other kinds of mental suffering.

 Medical Malpractice Can Take Many Forms